Wastewater Treatment Gloversville - Johnstown Joint Wastewater Treatment Facilities

 Industrial TKN lbs Per Year

 Finally, in order to measure the relative strength of the industrial waste, staff developed a formula that combines TSS, BOD and TKN data.
 The resulting value, Industrial Index, provides a single numeric number.
-The Industrial Index is relatively constant 2019 - 2023.
+The Industrial Index increased by 26% in 2024.

 Average Monthly Industrial Index

-Overall, Industrial wastewater conveyed to GJJWTF via the sanitary sewer decreased in 2023.
+Overall, Industrial wastewater conveyed to GJJWTF via the sanitary sewer increased in 2024.

 The industrial index system does not incorporate the following wastewater streams: